-The PMOPP encourages the use of cause-and-effect logical thinking in developing logic models for the programmes and sub-programmes of each Ministry, based on the Rationalised Programme Structure agreed under the Medium-Term Results-Based Budgeting (MTRBB) initiative being implemented.
+The PMOPP encourages the use of cause-and-effect logical thinking in applying the Theory of Change (ToC) and developing logic models for the programmes, sub-programmes and major initiatives of each Ministry, based on the Rationalised Programme Structure agreed under the Medium-Term Results-Based Budgeting (MTRBB) initiative being implemented.
 This RBM approach will achieve clear identification of outcome and output results, appropriate strategies, measurable objectives, targets and indicators for the key initiatives.
 The PMOPP also encourages the development and maintenance of performance management processes that systematically monitor, analyse and report on actual results versus planned targets and outcomes; and the use of evaluation techniques and findings, resulting in the improvement in decision-making, internal management accountability and resource allocation.

-Performance Management & Evaluation Branch (PMEB) Office of the Cabinet Page 1

-The PMOPP seeks to support the legislative framework regarding the submission of Strategic Business/Corporate and Operational Plans and Quarterly Performance Reports of MDAs to the Office of the Cabinet, by requesting that such Plans and Reports be uploaded onto and submitted via the electronic PMES (ePMES) which is currently being rolled out across Ministries.
+Performance Management & Evaluation Branch (PMEB) Office of the Cabinet The PMOPP seeks to support the legislative framework regarding the submission of Strategic/ Corporate and Operational Plans and Quarterly Performance Reports of MDAs to the Office of the Cabinet, by requesting that such Plans and Reports be uploaded onto the electronic PMES (ePMES) which is currently being pilotedin select Ministries.
 While this effort will result in a vast reduction in the use of paper, it is predominantly towards the standardisation of plans and reports and facilitation of the availability of data/information.